 It’s pretty simple.
-Mexican hot chocolate usually has some sort of blend of spices in it.
-In this particular recipe it has cinnamon, cloves, and a pinch of nutmeg.
+Mexican hot chocolate usually includes a blend of spices.
+This particular recipe includes cinnamon, cloves, and a pinch of nutmeg.

 Yes, you can still taste the cocoa in each, but you’ll expect to find more spice in today’s version.

-You can whip this Mexican hot chocolate up by combining the sugar, flour, cocoa, water and spices in a medium pot over the stove.
+COOK.
+Combine the sugar, flour, cocoa, water, and spices in a medium pot over the stove.
 Cook this mixture for 4 minutes on medium heat.

 Scalding means to heat the mixture until it’s just about to hit boiling point.
-Once it’s there, remove from the heat and add the vanilla.
+Once it’s there, remove it from the heat and add the vanilla.
 Now it’s ready to drink!